 The operations team monitors user activities for inappropriate behavior using tools such as Middleware, Datadog, and Dynatrace.
 As a result, developers can proactively check the system’s overall health during continuous monitoring.

 Proactive testing improves system reliability and productivity while also lowering maintenance costs.
-Furthermore, critical and major issues are immediately reported to the development team for correction in the early stages.
-As a result, issues are resolved more quickly.
+Furthermore, critical and major issues are immediately reported to the development team for correction in the early stages, resulting in faster resolution.

 Infrastructure and server performance monitoring tools